Col.

 Mayoress of Derry.
 She was married to Hugh C. O'Doherty, a solicitor

 of some note.
-Together, in the early 1920's, they were the first Nationalist/Catholic
+Together, in the early 1920's, they were the first

-Mayor and Mayoress of Derry in modern times (since 1688).
-She was
+Nationalist/Catholic Mayor and Mayoress of Derry in modern times

-well educated like the rest of her family and a locally renowned poet.
+(since 1688).
+She was well educated like the rest of her family

 ANNIE